Steve McQueen’s ‘Lovers Rock’ Is a Sumptuous Display of Black Joy

 There is little dialogue in Love Rock, which makes it all the more captivating.
 Instead, we watch fabrics swing in the air, and long lusty kisses tucked away in corners, the billowy clouds of cigarette smoke flow amid the instant attraction that unwittingly draws Martha toward Franklyn.

 Lovers Rock is a part of McQueen’s anthology television series Small Axe — a five-film series that chronicles the West Indian community’s personal stories in London.
 It sweeps from the 1960s into the 1980s.
-To start here, with Janet Kay’s lush “Sill Games” as a bedrock in the film, is a celebration.
+To start here, with Janet Kay’s lush “Silly Games” as a bedrock in the film, is a celebration.

 The film doesn’t skirt away from some of life’s harsh realities about Black women’s vulnerability in public spaces, mental health, self-acceptance, and true freedom.
 Still, Lovers Rock is a sumptuous display of indulgent Black jubilation lasting through the night and into the wee hours of the morning.